adriangb/xpresso/docs/advanced/dependencies/performance.md

 ## Concurrent execution

-XPresso is capable of enabling concurrent execution of dependencies.
+Xpresso is capable of enabling concurrent execution of dependencies.
 For example, if you have a dependency that gets the current user from the database and another that (independently) makes an HTTP request to an authorization server to check if the user's credentials are still active, these can be executed concurrently.
 If each dependency takes 100ms to execute, this means together they will only take ~100ms to execute instead of 200ms.
 The key is that there must be no interdependence between them and they must both be IO bound (including sync dependencies marked with `sync_to_thread`).